Established by Interfraternity and Panhellenic Councils’ Greek Standards Board

 16. An annual review of this policy shall be conducted at the end of each academic year.

-• Open social events are prohibited.
+- Open social event are prohibited.
 All attendees must be specifically invited and appear on a guest list.
 A limit of three guests per member is to be observed.

-• A ratio of 1 sober person per every 20 attendees must be observed.
+- A ratio of one sober person per every 20 attendees must be observed.